Max Stern (businessman): Philanthropy

-As a leading Jewish philanthropist, he helped many charitable organizations both in the U.S. and Israel.
+A philanthropist, Stern helped many charitable organizations both in the U.S. and Israel; often with connections to Jewish causes.

 Stern founded the Stern College for Women — the undergraduate women's college of arts and sciences of Yeshiva University, located in New York City, New York, which is associated with Modern Orthodox Judaism — with a major grant, in honor of his late parents Emanuel and Caroline Stern.

 The Max Stern Academic College of Emek Yezreel, located in Jezreel Valley, Israel, is named after him.

 Religion

 Stern was a communal lay leader.
+He was for a time president of the advisory council to the New York Board of Rabbis.